The University of Law awards Honorary Doctorates to Narinder Singh Sekhon and Laura Richards. Find out more

 A non-law graduate will need to acquire the foundational legal knowledge necessary to start these courses.
 Most will undertake a conversion course such as our Postgraduate Diploma in Law (PGDL), Master of Arts in Law (MA Law Conversion), Master of Arts in Law (MA Law SQE1) or SQE Law Essentials Online.

-You can still continue with the LPC route if you completed, started, accepted an offer, or paid a non-refundable deposit for one of the following by 31 August 2021:
+You can continue with the LPC route if you completed, started, accepted an offer, or paid a non-refundable deposit for one of the following by 31 August 2021:

 • a Graduate Diploma in Law (GDL) / the Common Professional Examination

-• our MA Law
+• MA Law

 • the LPC